PulkitGahlot/Ethical-Hacking-Projects/Project-2-Penetration-Testing-a-Vulnerable-Web-Application.md

 # Project 2: Penetration Testing a Vulnerable Web Application using OWASP Juice Shop on Kali Linux

 ## Introduction
-In this project, you will learn how to use various tools to perform penetration testing on a vulnerable web application, OWASP Juice Shop.
+In this project, I learned how to use various tools to perform penetration testing on a vulnerable web application, OWASP Juice Shop.
 OWASP Juice Shop is a deliberately insecure web application for educational purposes.
-This project will help you understand common web vulnerabilities and how to exploit them ethically.
+This project helped me to understand common web vulnerabilities and how to exploit them ethically.

 ## Pre-requisites
 - Basic understanding of web application concepts (HTTP, HTTPS, web servers).